-Thus we have made, IT Implementation is an inclusive task that essentially aims to approve all the stakeholders.
+Thus we have made, IT Implementation as an inclusive task that essentially aims to approve all the stakeholders.

 From start to end these people are responsible for everything.
 After some time, generally one year, we entrust the project to another team for feedback and improvisations

 As an Accounting firm, what are the challenges when it comes to finding the right tech?
-Whom do you consult for technology decisions?
+Whom do you consult for technology-related decisions?

-RM: Gaurav being an IITian, is responsible for the Tech decisions in the organisation.
-He has his own list of friends from IIT to consult for.
+RM: Gaurav being an IITian, is responsible for the Tech-related decisions in the organisation.
+He has his own list of friends from IIT to consult with.
 Besides I have friends in other bigger organisations and always keep a close tab on what they are investing in.

 GM: The CA profession is still in the process of adopting technology, and many still believe in the old style of working.
 Because of this, there are limited software available in the market.
 Many of whom are still in the nascent stages where bugs are yet to be fixed.

 The government portal of taxation GSTN and Income Tax are undergoing a host of changes now and then.
-This indicates that the entire country's financial systems are still adopting the tech.
+This indicates that the entire country's financial systems are still adapting to the tech.
 This fluid environment makes it all the more important to choose more adaptable software.

 For finding the right tech we look at what market leaders have adopted and then assimilate our cost analysis, demos and pilot runs before nailing it down.

-Cost being an important factor in deciding any tech product.
+Cost is an important factor in deciding on any tech product.
 Do you have a strategy to assess the cost benefits?

-If it makes the task easy and saves time, we invest in the product.
+If it makes the task easier and saves time, we invest in the product.

-How do you manage all the tech software and its maintenance do you have an in-house team to do all of it?
+How do you manage all the tech software and its maintenance?
+Do you have an in-house team to do all of that?